Fornoth/spotify-connect-web/README.md

 ```

 `libspotify_embedded_shared.so` must be in the same directory as the python scripts.
-Also requires a spotify premium account, and the `spotify_appkey.key` (the binary version) file needs to be obtained from https://developer.spotify.com/my-account/keys , and needs to placed in the python scripts directory, or have the path specified with the `-k` parameter
+Also requires a spotify premium account, and the `spotify_appkey.key` (the binary version) file can be be obtained from https://developer.spotify.com/technologies/libspotify/application-keys/.
+Fill the 'App-key Request Form' in, send it and wait until you get the key sent via email (it can take a few weeks...).

+After receiving it, you need to place it in the python scripts directory, or have the path specified with the `-k` parameter

 ### Launching from source
 - Running without debug output `LD_LIBRARY_PATH=$PWD python main.py`